Pandemonium (1982 film): Plot

 The cheerleaders begin training, unaware that they are being stalked by a mysterious figure on campus.
-Cooper then arrives to meet the cheerleaders and quickly falls in love with Candy, singing a duet with her.
-Inspired, Glenn dresses in a tuxedo and attempts to woo Mandy, but fails to catch her during a routine practice drill and she injures her ankle.
+Cooper arrives to meet the cheerleaders and quickly falls in love with Candy, singing a duet with her.
+Inspired, Glenn dresses in a tuxedo and attempts to woo Mandy, but fails to catch her during a routine practice drill and she breaks her ankle.
 Bambi calls off practice for the day, but while the others go out to eat, a guilty Glenn stays in the gym to continue practicing and is killed when the mysterious figure rigs the trampoline with dynamite.
 While recovering in her dorm room, Mandy is brushing her teeth with copious amounts of toothpaste when the mystery man bursts through her medicine cabinet and kills her with a hand drill.

 Back at the police station, Cooper receives a call from Warden June who tells him that Jarrett has been spotted at a cemetery and museum called Lover's Lane.
 He and Johnson leave to investigate and find the wrecked car Fletcher was driving, and meet Dr. Fuller from the asylum who is looking for Fletcher.
 Alerted by a scream inside the museum, Cooper and Johnson interrupt Jarrett before he can murder Fletcher.
-They are shocked to discover that Jarrett and Dr. Fuller are working together in a scheme to create and sell furniture made from their victims' bodies, but both deny harming any cheerleaders.
+They are shocked to discover that Jarrett and Dr. Fuller are working together in a scheme to create and sell furniture made from their victims bodies, but both deny harming any cheerleaders.
 Suddenly, Fletcher rises up and drives a butcher knife into Jarrett's mechanical arm, electrocuting both of them and Dr. Fuller.

 Nevertheless, the slayings continue on campus.
 Bambi is enjoying a bath of milk and cookies when the killer reappears and drowns her.
 After a game of strip poker, Randy, Andy, and Sandy are killed in succession, and a panicked Candy discovers all the bodies before being stalked by the killer herself.
 She flees into the locker room where the killer reveals himself as Blue Grange, who secretly wanted to be a cheerleader instead of a football star and began murdering cheerleaders out of angst.
 Candy escapes onto the football field and uses her eye beams to run down Grange with a giant statue of himself, killing him.
 Cooper arrives to sweep Candy onto his horse named Bob and they happily ride off the field together.